 Welcome to Micro-Droplet Systems, a revolutionary and American fire suppression company that will create positive changes to suppressing fire with micro droplets.
 The passion behind our company is supported by a 30-year professional career Fire Firefighter and a 30-year career High Performance Machinist who believes in this proven fire suppression technology that can be up to 90% more efficient than most of today’s standard firefighting delivery of water on fires.
-Our system and nozzle design delivers .3 mm size micro droplets at a medium delivery pressure of 350-375 psi.
+Our system and nozzle design delivers 7 – 100 micron size water droplets at a medium delivery pressure of 350-375 psi.
 The smaller the water droplet, the more surface area gained to cool fuels and suppress.

 Our system increases firefighter safety, saves water, decreases water damage, reduces the use of chemical foams, and reduces contaminated water runoff.

 No matter where you work as a firefighter, we are all providing a professional service to serve and protect.
 As Firefighters, we want to provide that service with the best equipment to do our jobs more effectively and efficiently.
 First, to keep us safe by reducing exposure to extreme high heat and reduce exposure to cancer causing burning material.
 Second, to increase our chances to save a victim’s life.
 Our goal with our suppression system is to do just that.
 We can apply water with our half inch attack line to change fire and heat conditions within seconds.
-We can reduce 1200 degree fires in a room from to 800 – 600 degrees in seconds without the buildup of harmful steam.
+Testing shows that an 800 degree fire can be reduced to 175 degrees with one micro burst without the buildup of harmful steam.
 When water is applied in micro droplets, water is absorbed so quickly by the heat that there is no leftover water to create harmful steam.

 Smaller water droplets scientifically proven by the late Fire Chief Lloyd Layman.
 His studies with the U.S. Coast Guard and the Navy in 1953 proved that water in smaller droplets created more surface area to absorb more heat.